 Should you hire an attorney for a second DUI?

 Absolutely.
-A person charged with a second DUI should never appear in court without a Georgia criminal defense attorney present.
+A person charged with a second DUI should never appear in court without an experienced Georgia DUI Attorney.
 If you are convicted of a second DUI in 10 years, the consequences can affect your driving privileges, finances, employment, and even your liberty.
 Judges and prosecutors are given a huge amount of discretion over the outcomes of these cases, which adds a huge layer of unpredictability to DUI cases that can be very scary for individuals who are not intimately involved with the legal system.
 You should be diligent about hiring an attorney who not only understands the law, but who also knows the personalities involved.

 I have handled hundreds of DUI cases in many of jurisdictions throughout Georgia.
-I have practiced in front of countless judges, and have worked out deals with countless prosecutors.
+I have practiced in front of countless judges, and have achieved excellent outcomes for my clients with countless prosecutors.
 It is my goal to make the process less intimidating and to get you the best possible outcome in your case.
 Please contact me for a free consultation to review your case.